 If you pursue in-store financing from a hot tub dealer, you may be offered competitive promotions or holiday-specific deals.
 Here are a couple options, with rates and terms accurate as of Nov.
 4, 2021:

-As with financing from LightStream and Marcus by Goldman Sachs, there are no penalties for paying off your hot tub early.
+As with financing from LightStream, there are no penalties for paying off your hot tub early.

 American Pool and Spa

 American Pool and Spa, based in Kentucky, works with two companies to offer financing.
 Eligibility is based on credit rating and other criteria.

 Through the manufacturer